programmatordev/fluent-validator/README.md

 A [Symfony Validator](https://symfony.com/doc/current/validation.html) wrapper that enables fluent-style validation for raw values, offering an easy-to-use and intuitive API to validate user input or other data in a concise and readable manner.

+> [!NOTE]
+> This library will always (try to) be in sync with the latest Symfony Validator version.

 ## Features

 - 🌊 **Fluent-style validation:** Chain validation methods for better readability and flow.
 - 🤘 **Constraints autocompletion:** Enables IDE autocompletion for available constraints.
 - 🔥 **Three validation methods:** Use `validate`, `assert`, or `isValid` based on the context (i.e., collect errors or throw exceptions).
-- ⚙️ **Custom constraints:** Easily integrate custom validation logic with Symfony's Validator system.
+- ⚙️ **Custom constraints:** Integrate custom validation logic with Symfony's Validator system.
 - 💬 **Translations support:** Translate validation error messages into multiple languages.

 ## Table of Contents